Inside the Controversial Company Helping China Control the Future of the Internet

 A President who can strike deals is what Honrud wanted when he–like 65% of people in Glasgow–voted for Trump.
 He didn’t expect to have his livelihood used as leverage, but says the technology is “something they can negotiate with.”
 The Commerce Department reprieve allows existing Huawei equipment like that on Honrud’s farm to keep running, for now.
 He’s not especially worried about the risk.
 “If Huawei has something we can’t look into,” he says, “then we’ve got some pretty dumb engineers here.”

-With reporting by Simon Shuster/Berlin; Billy Perrigo/London; John Walcott/Washington; Vivienne Walt/Paris; and Jake Swearingen/New York
+With reporting by Simon Shuster/Berlin; Billy Perrigo/London; John Walcott/Washington; Vivienne Walt/Paris; Zhang Chi and Aria Hangyu Chen in Shenzhen; Stephen Kim/Seoul and Jake Swearingen/New York

 This appears in the June 03, 2019 issue of TIME.